 The other little twist they had in store for us was the addition of their dog.
-They had a friend bring the dog to the steps of San Francisco City Hall dressed in a cute little dog tux (see photo above!).
+They had a friend bring the dog to the steps of San Francisco City Hall dressed in a cute little dog tux (see photos above!).
 We then did some posed shots in front of the City Hall sign.
 As often occurs, the best shot was the one not planned with the couple looking at the dog instead of the camera (see photo above).
 Proof again that the best photography just happens and it's our job to capture it when it does.
 The dog was quite cooperative and easy to photograph, which is not always the case with animals.

 This was a particularly challenging day at City Hall because they were planning for a huge event.
 A large part of the building was roped off and not accessible for wedding photography (or anything else!).
 Through our very detailed knowledge of this building, we managed to take the wedding couple to unique spots and still got some amazing photos!
 We even created some very nice architectural photos by bringing Angela and Michael to the fringes of some of the blocked off areas and posed them there.
 We were determined to not let San Francisco city hall events deter us from taking beautiful pictures of the happy couple.
 If you are a good sport, you can sometime make these kinds of challenges into a great photography opportunity.
 It is always best to take a positive approach to these things!

 Our next stop was Crissy Field in the San Francisco Marina District.
-We took them up on top our favorite hill and got some gorgeous photos in front of the Golden Gate Bridge, including a jumping shot where it almost appears that the happy couple is hopping over the bridge!
-We finished our San Francisco tour in the downtown area with a few pictures including the San Francisco Bay Bridge.
+We took the bride and groom up on top our favorite hill and got some gorgeous photos in front of the Golden Gate Bridge, including a jumping shot where it almost appears that the happy couple is hopping over the bridge!
+We finished our San Francisco wedding photography tour in the downtown area with a few pictures including the San Francisco Bay Bridge.
 Also in the background you see Treasure Island and parts of Yerba Buena.
 We tried to also capture images of them just walking around and enjoying San Francisco.
 The more natural the better, especially given how much time we spent doing posed pictures at their various chosen destinations.

 We are generally regarded as one of the best SF city hall wedding photographers currently working at this incredible venue.
 However, there are many other fantastic photographers that regularly cover weddings at San Francisco City Hall.
 If you are looking for a different style, we strongly encourage you to seek out an experienced city hall photography professional.
 The lighting challenges here demand a true professional who has photographed weddings at city hall in the past.
 We are always surprised when we see couples all dressed up in their fancy wedding attire and then they have a friend taking pictures of them with a cell phone.
 Yes, cell phone photography technology has grown leaps and bounds the past couple of years, enabling non-professionals to capture some great shots.
 However, there is so much more to picture taking then simply getting a sharp clear photo.
 Posting, lighting and knowing the backgrounds are also very important.
-In fact, believe it or not, there are some locations that almost make impossible.
+In fact, believe it or not, there are some locations that almost make getting a quality photo impossible.
 The Mayors Balcony, for example is a dark part of San Francisco city hall with lots of back lighting.
 In this type of situation it is almost mandatory to bring in professional lighting equipment.
 I don't just mean a simple on camera flash.
 We use pro camera lighting with tons of power and remote capability.
 This helps create better lighting and more natural without that "flashy" look you can get from a on camera flash.

 This wedding was also made interesting by the fact that it was the first time that we ever took our couples to both the Bay Bridge and the Golden Gate Bridge for the same wedding.
 Kind of fun!